Meet the team

 Sam Goodall is the International Projects Manager at Cambridge Cleantech.
 He is experienced in project planning, stakeholder management and sustainability and has extensive experience working as a large business support consultant.

 He is an expert in EU project management, and has a lot of experience developing and delivering EU projects in line with procedural and financial requirements.
-Sam is currently in charge of the ERDF-funded projects in which Cambridge Cleantech is involved: GreenSoul, Scale UP and SCI-FI.
+Sam is currently in charge of the ERDF-funded projects in which Cambridge Cleantech is involved.

 Sylvie Russell, Operations Manager

-With a French Baccalaureat in Biology and a 4-year international business and management degree, her studies have taken her to the UK, Spain and Uruguay, providing her with experiences that have helped shape her understanding of different cultures and working environments.
-After graduating, she worked for various international companies in Monaco, Glasgow and London, dealing with a diverse range of products, from marble and granite to children’s toys.
+With a French Baccalaureat and a 4-year international business and management degree, her career has taken her to Monaco, the UK, Spain and Uruguay, providing her with experiences that have helped shape her understanding of different cultures and working environments.
+With every role and challenge, her aim has always been to ensure that everything goes smoothly for everyone involved.

-Cinthya has a Postgraduate Diploma in Journalism and a Bachelor’s degree in Engineering, and has several years of experience working in communications and journalism.
-Charged with delivering news from the ‘other side’, she strives to tell the story behind Cambridge Cleantech and its talented members, who have helped position Cambridge as one of the leading centres for cleantech innovation.
+At Cambridge Cleantech, she strives to tell the story behind the organisation and its talented members, who have helped position Cambridge as one of the leading centres for cleantech innovation.